Avenor Ewe

 The Avenor Ewe are a sub-tribe of the Ewe people of Ghana.
 The origin of the name Avenor is not known.
+Avenor could be loosely translated as forest dwellers.

 Location

 Their traditional area is located in the south eastern part of the Volta Region of Ghana.
 The Avenor has Avenorpeme as their traditional seat and Akatsi as the administrative capital.
 Administratively, the people of Avenor can be found in two districts namely the Akatsi South District which is Avenorland and Akatsi North District which the Avenors share with their neighbours to the north, the Aves.
 The traditional area is bordered to the south by the Anlo Ewe (Keta Municipal District) on the east by the Somes (Ketu District), the west by the Tongus and Agaves (North and South Tongus districts) and North by the Aves (Akatsi North district).

 History

 Tradition has it that the Avenor people lived in a town by the name Avenor Ketukpe, a suburb of Ketu in the lower Niger area, the original home of all Ewe-speaking people.
 The Avenor like other Ewe groups moved from Avenor Ketukpe to Notsie due to incessant conflicts with their enemies (mostly like the Yorubas) The headman or leader of the Avenors at Ketukpe was Togbe Agbohlo whose son Anumah led the Avenors to Notsie.

 On leaving Notsie, the Avenors under their leader Anumah, moved very closely with the Agus, with whom they found their first settlement at Avenor-Agu Volui near present Kpalime in the Republic of Togo.
 Their next settlement was at Anyirawase Awudome.
 Tribal frictions made them move to Fodzoku from where they later crossed the Volta to Kroboland, founding a settlement at Kpong.
 They became known as Avenor Krobos.
 This is still sung in songs and the Avenors still have descendants in Kroboland.
 Frequent clashes with the Akwamus made the Avenors to leave to continue their wandering.
 From Kroboland there was a general dispersion.
 One group defected to found a settlement by the Gas at a place now called Avenor close to the Police Training Depot in Accra.
 The larger group led by Togbui Anumah made settlement at Tefle Avenorkpo in Fieve land.
 Avenorkpo still stands.